naseebahikram/scripts/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- _TODO: Add whitelisted IP addresses_
+  -  HOSTIP

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by Docker.

-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+  - We went to our Jumpbox and started a Docker container.
+Through that, we would SSH into the Elk-VM.The IP is 10.1.0.5.

 A summary of the access policies in place can be found in the table below.